Pat Taylor – Amazing Spaces, Garden Arts Festival

 Reminder to book your place, and more hosts are wanted.
 Please contact Michele if you are able

-Due Mary being a no show having a better breakfast offer
+Due Mary being a no show having a better breakfast offer, Ross introduced his longtime Friend Mark Anderson

 as speaker who is the Bay of Plenty GARDEN & ART FESTIVAL Director.